pmem/pmdk/doc/libpmemobj.3.md

 int pmemobj_ctl_set(PMEMobjpool *pop, const char *name, void *arg);
 ```

-The name argument specifies an entry point as defined in the CTL namespace
+The *name* argument specifies an entry point as defined in the CTL namespace
-specification, the function also usually requires an additional argument.
-Those
+specification.
+The entry point description specifies whether the extra *arg* is
+required.
-two parameters together create a CTL query.
-The pop argument is optional if
+Those two parameters together create a CTL query.
+The *pop* argument is optional if
-the entry point resides in a global namespace (i.e. is shared for all the pools).
+the entry point resides in a global namespace (i.e. shared for all the pools).
+The functions themselves are thread-safe and most of the entry points are too.
+If there are special conditions in which an entry point has to be called, they
+are explicitly stated in its description.

 Entry points are leafs of a tree-like structure.
 Each one can read from the
-internal state, write to the internal state or both.
+internal state, write to the internal state or do both.

 The CTL namespace is organized in a tree structure.
 Starting from the root,
 each node can be either internal, containing other elements, or a leaf.
 Internal nodes themselves can only contain other nodes and cannot be entry
 points.
-There are two types of those nodes, named and indexed.
-Named nodes are
+There are two types of those nodes: named and indexed.
+Named nodes have
-simply represented by a string identifier.
-An indexed nodes represents an
-abstract array index and has an associated string identifier.
-The index itself
+string identifiers.
+Indexed nodes represent an abstract array index and have an
+associated string identifier.
+The index itself is user provided.
+A collection of
-is user provided.
-A collection of indexes present on the path of an entry point
+indexes present on the path of an entry point is provided to the handler
-is provided to the handler functions as name and index pairs.
+functions as name and index pairs.

 The entry points are listed in the following format:
 name | r(ead)w(rite) | global/- | read argument type | write argument type